-The Local Governing Committee and school leadership team are responsible for ensuring the school follows recruitment procedures that help to deter, reject or identify people who might abuse children.
-It adheres to statutory responsibilities to check adults working with children and has recruitment and selection procedures in place (see the school's 'Safer Recruitment' policy for further information).
-It ensures that volunteers are appropriately supervised in school.
+The Local Governing Committee and school leadership team are responsible for.

+- ensuring we have in place safer recruitment procedures that help to deter, reject or identify people who might abuse children. - ensuring we meet statutory responsibilities to check adults working with children and have recruitment and selection procedures in place (see the school's 'Safer Recruitment' policy for further information). - ensuring volunteers are appropriately supervised in school.